Caboose SLSF 1400-1442, SLSF 1700-1725, 1726-1735, 1776 - Diagrams, Drawings, Plans - Inquiry

 Brad Slone Member Frisco.org Supporter

-Probably won't help much, but I've been working on a set of cads that will probably end up in one of the magazines eventually.
+Probably will not help much, but I have been working on a set of computer assisted drafting (CAD) plans that will probably end up in one of the magazines eventually.

 Brad Slone